Frederick Gordon (British Army officer)

-Major-General The Honourable Sir Frederick Gordon, KCB, DSO (9 October 1861 – 18 October 1927) was a senior British Army officer, who additionally served as a major general in the early Royal Air Force.
+Major-General Sir Frederick Gordon, KCB, DSO (9 October 1861 – 18 October 1927) was a senior British Army officer, who additionally served as a major general in the early Royal Air Force.

 Early life and education

 Gordon was born on 9 October 1861 to Edward Gordon, Baron Gordon of Drumearn, a law lord and Conservative politician.
-He attended Highgate School and Wellington College, Berkshire and then, as a gentleman cadet, he attended the Royal Military College, Sandhurst to undergo officer training.
+He attended Highgate School and Wellington College, Berkshire, and then, as a gentleman cadet, he attended the Royal Military College, Sandhurst to undergo officer training.